Moshe Bejski: Childhood in Poland

-Moshe Bejski was born in the village of Działoszyce, near Kraków, Poland, on 29 December 1920.
+Moshe Bejski was born in the village of Działoszyce, near Kraków, Poland, on 29 December 1921.
 During his youth, he joined a Zionist organization that organized the move of young Polish Jews to Mandatory Palestine to build a new nation in the Jewish "promised land".
 However, he was not able to leave for Palestine with his family before the invasion of Poland in 1939 due to health issues.

 The Holocaust

 The German occupation of Kraków began on 6 September 1939.
 The area's Jews were murdered or required to live in the Kraków Ghetto.
 Bejski's parents and sister were shot soon after they were separated.
 In 1942, Bejski, along with his brothers Uri and Dov, ended up in the forced labor camp of Płaszów.

 On paper, the brothers were listed as a machine fitter and a draftsman, but Uri had expertise in weapons and Moshe had become a skilled document-forger.
 Throughout the war, Moshe Bejski helped forge papers and passports that other inmates and Schindler used to smuggle resources to the Jews or to smuggle Jews out of danger.

 He and his brothers eventually got placed on the famous list for Oskar Schindler's factory in occupied Czechoslovakia, where they spent the remainder of the war in relative safety.
+He was worker number 531 on Schindler's list.
 They were liberated by the Red Army in May 1945.
 When the brothers discovered the fate of their parents and sister, they decided to emigrate to Israel.